 Since about 85% of our collections budget goes towards journal subscriptions, price increases stymie our ability to add new resources to support UCSF’s teaching, research, and clinical care needs.
 Unfortunately, even with the permanent increase to the Library collection budget received from the Chancellor in 2015 to help address increased consortial pricing, our funds for new resources remain limited.

-In 2016, UCSF was second to last in library collection expenditures compared to our peer institutions, despite being the second highest recipient of NIH funding:
+In 2017, UCSF spent the least in library collections compared to our peer institutions, despite being the second highest recipient of NIH funding:

 Have questions or concerns about the Library budget?